Rudra veena: History

-It is an ancient instrument rarely played today.
+Its origin is undated; however the instrument is known to be ancient enough and is linked to Shiva.

 The rudra veena declined in popularity in part due to the introduction in the early 19th century of the surbahar, which allowed sitarists to more easily present the alap sections of slow dhrupad-style ragas.
-In the 20th century, Zia Mohiuddin Dagar modified and redesigned the rudra veena to use bigger gourds, a thicker tube (dandi), thicker steel playing strings (0.45-0.47 mm) and closed javari that.
+In the 20th century, Zia Mohiuddin Dagar modified and redesigned the rudra veena to use bigger gourds, a thicker tube (dandi), thicker steel playing strings (0.45–0.47 mm) and closed javari that.
 This produced a soft and deep sound when plucked without the use of any plectrum (mizrab).
 The instrument was further modified as the shruti veena by Lalmani Misra to establish Bharat's Shadja Gram and obtain the 22 shrutis.